farskid/ping/README.md

 * `npm install`
 * `git checkout -b [YOUR_BRANCH]`

+To check your built app locally, try to run:
+`npm run deploy:local`

+>Note: For now, Ping is just built for Mac OS.
+If you need it on other platforms, we'll appreciate any contributions helping us deliver it sooner!

 Send your PRs and we'll make sure they'll land on the project if need be :)

 ## License